Oscilloscopes: History and Classification

 Just like any other measuring equipment, oscilloscopes can be divided into two categories: analog and digital.
 Both types have their have their positive and negative sides, as well as unique characteristics.
 Therefore, let’s take a look at each type more closely.

 Analog oscilloscopes may still be found in some workshops, as some people still find it difficult to move to an age of digital signal measurement.
 However, these cases are quite rare.
 Component prices are constantly decreasing on the digital measuring equipment market, just as it is on the market of personal computers.
 This makes digital models more and more popular than their analog counterparts.

-Practically any analog oscilloscope has to be equipped with one or several vertical channels, a horizontal channel, a time base, a trigger system and a CRT module.
+Practically any analog oscilloscope has to be equipped with one or several vertical channels, a horizontal channel, a time base, a trigger system and a cathode-ray tube (CRT) module.
 Vertical channel includes an attenuator, a preamplifier, an analog delay line and a vertical amplifier which amplifies a signal to the required level for the CRT module.
 Horizontal channel can be used in two work modes: internal and external.
 Both modes work the same way as the vertical channel does, through a horizontal amplifier.

 Time base mainly consists of triggers, an integrating amplifier and summation circuits for inverting.